SL1dee36/wrdsmth-api/README.md

 ### 3. Stemming

-The `stem_text` function reduces words to their base form using different stemming algorithms:
+The `stem_text` function reduces words to their base form using different stemming algorithms.
+It supports multiple languages and allows you to choose from various stemmers, including PorterStemmer, SnowballStemmer, LancasterStemmer, and a configurable RegexpStemmer.

 ```python
 from WrdSmth.stemming import stem_text